Hinkley Point C Progress Update – March 2015

 Local Supplier Partnership Opportunities:

-Partnerships with Somerset suppliers can bring added value thanks to their local presence and capability, which can be of interest to regional, national or international companies bidding for work packages.
+Partnerships with local and regional suppliers can bring added value thanks to their local presence and capability, which can be of interest to regional, national or international companies bidding for work packages.

 If you are not based in Somerset or the South West, but are interested in finding a local partner, please complete the form on the link below with details about the type of collaboration you are seeking so that we can help to identify potential matches within our local supplier database.